Helco/zzdocs/docs/resources/RWBS/RWWorld.md

-## RWWorld (0x000B)
+# RWWorld (0x000B)

-The RWWorld section stores header information for the world geometry and is the root section of [[BSP files|BSP]].
+The RWWorld section stores header information for the world geometry and is the root section of [[BSP files]].
 The format was described by [kabbi](https://github.com/kabbi/zanzarah-tools/blob/master/bsp-parser.coffee#L101).

 ## Structure format